Addiction Campuses' Swift River Launches Telehealth For Substance Use Disorder

 Addiction Campuses is committed to the safety and security of our team members, patients, and their families.
 We are closely monitoring the evolving COVID-19 situation and have implemented appropriate precautionary measures to help ensure we protect the health and welfare of all those we serve.

-Treatment programs available at Swift River include Residential Detox, Inpatient, Partial Hospitalization (PHP) and Intensive Outpatient (IOP) programs.
+Treatment programs available at The Bluffs include Residential Detox and Inpatient programs.

 To learn more about the launch of Telehealth or to arrange an interview, email media@addictioncampuses.com or contact Public Relations Manager Erika Lathon at (615) 594-5982.